-Title: Assembling and erecting heavy timber framework - post and beam in the workplace Unit Number: R/503/2731 Learning outcome The learner will be o Assessment criteria The learner can: 1 Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. assembling ar heavy timber (post and bea framework 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
-1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, oral and written instructions, sketches, electronic data, official guidance and current building regulations associated with the assembly and erection of heavy timber framework (post and beam) 2 Know how to comply with relevant legislation and official guidance when assembling and erecting heavy timber framework (post and beam).
-2.1 Describe their responsibilities regarding potential accidents, health hazards and environment whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
+Title: Assembling and erecting heavy timber framework - post and beam in the workplace Unit Number: R/503/2731

+D /502 /2724 Unit Number: R/503/2731 Learning outcome Assessment criteria The learner will be a The learner will be able to: arner can: Interpret the given information relating to the work and resources when assembling and erecting 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. heavy timber (post and bea framework 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information, oral and written instructions, sketches, electronic data, official guidance and current building regulations associated with the assembly and erection of heavy timber framework (post and beam) 2 Know how to comply with relevant legislation and official guidance when assembling and erecting heavy timber framework (post and beam).
+2.1 Describe their responsibilities regarding potential accidents, health hazards and environment whilst working: - in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company, operative and vehicles.
-2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
+Explain what the accident reporting procedures are and who is responsible for making reports.
 2.4 Describe the types of fire extinguishers available when assembling and erecting heavy timber frame framework (post and beam) and describe how and when they are used.